 As a manager, you’re responsible for just about everything.
 Assigning tasks, delivering project reports, ensuring effective communication – these things all belong on your plate, yet you can’t quite do them alone.
 You need help – yes, of course, from your team members, but also from a bunch of tools and apps.

 The best tools for managers help with needs including task management, team communication, meetings, and plenty more.
 They help you check all the pertinent boxes in each category while keeping you more organized as you do so.
 Sounds ideal, right?
 It might also sound like a never-ending task to find the best apps for all your needs.
-Use the below list as a starting point.
+Use the below list as a starting point in 2023.

 18 best tools for managers

 Technically, there’s a difference between management and leadership, but the below tools might make you feel like you’ve unlocked the leader within yourself.
 And that’s exactly the point!
 With these apps facilitating all the procedural stuff, you’ll have way more capacity to be an open ear and guiding hand for your team.
 It doesn’t have to be: Get started with the below tools for managers.

 Effective managers know when (and when not) to convene their teams for meetings.
 (Yes, there is such a thing as too many meetings.)
 They also know how to properly plan, run, and follow through on meetings.
 And the very best managers use meeting apps such as Fellow to streamline all these pieces of the puzzle.